dannyvassallo/insta_scrape/README.md

 A ruby scraper for instagram in 2016.
 Because the hashtag deprecation in the API is just silly.
 This gem is dependent on Capybara, PhantomJS, and Poltergeist.

+With this gem you can access multiple facets of the instagram API without needing authorization, most importantly the hashtag.

 ## Note

 The number of results may vary when using certain methods as this isn't an official endpoint.